 Overnight: Luoyang | Breakfast, Dinner

-Early this morning we walk to Peony Square to witness and maybe even partake in a little local exercise.
+Early this morning there is the option to walk to Xiyuan Park and witness or maybe even partake in a little local exercise.
 Hundreds of local people enjoy their daily exercise by practising ballroom dancing, performing tai chi, sword fighting and play sports like badminton and hacky sack in the early hours of the morning.
 It's a marvel to watch!
 After some free time we board a high speed express trains to Xi'an, evening at leisure.

 Overnight: Xi'an | Breakfast